nimrods8/KITCTF-CTF-2022/README.md

 - `charset` can be 0, 1 or 2
 - use -0, -1, -2 in `charset` to take the `charset` in reverse

+For example: `./exploit 3 -1`
+Run the full exploit, comparing to flag byte #3 and with reverse lowercaps charset

 --------------------------------------------------------------------------------------------------------------------
 The flag is:
 **KCTF{D0NT_T3LL_4NY_1}**